 ITOCHU started project with Farmer Connect SA, a company aiming to build an IT platform to be able to browse coffee traceability information, in September 2019.
-We invested in this company in March 2021.
-This is allowing us to contribute to the growth of the coffee industry together with many companies responsible for coffee production, distribution and sales, and consumers.
+This allows us to contribute to the growth of the coffee industry together with many companies responsible for coffee production, distribution and sales, and consumers.